Contact Us

 Understanding the Role of Mouthwash

 Mouthwash is more than just a minty liquid that freshens your breath.
+Different mouthwashes contain ingredients like fluoride, antibacterial agents, or essential oils.
+These help improve oral health when used correctly.
 Depending on the formula, it can help with plaque control, cavity prevention, gum health, bad breath, and even tooth sensitivity.
-Many mouthwashes contain active ingredients such as fluoride, antibacterial agents, or essential oils that improve oral health when used correctly.

-The impact of mouthwash depends on how and when you use it, which brings us to the main question—before or after brushing?
+The impact of mouthwash depends on how and when you use it.
+So, what’s the right order?

 Should You Use Mouthwash Before Brushing?